caprover/caprover-website/docs/get-started.md

 ## Step 3: Install CapRover CLI

-Assuming you have npm installed on your local machine (e.g., your laptop), simply run (add `sudo` if needed):
+Assuming you have npm installed on your local machine (e.g., your laptop), simply run :

 ```bash
  npm install -g caprover